syyunn/lobby-network-analysis-literatures/README.md

 # lobby-network-analysis-literatures
-Assort any lobby-network-analysis papers to main academic continuity
+Assort any lobby-network-analysis papers to main the academic continuity